top of page

 The Communion Meal (1 Corinthians 11)

-According to 1 Corinthians 11:26, the frequency of communion is up to us.
-It should not be regulated ritualistically or otherwise.
-However, it does appear that the early Church observed the Lord’s Supper frequently (verses 17, 20, 33) or whenever Believers assembled together (verse 18).
+According to 1 Corinthians 11:26, the frequency of communion is left to the Church's discretion and should not be regulated in a ritualistic manner.
+However, it does appear that the early Church observed the Lord’s Supper frequently (vv.
+17, 20, 33) or whenever Believers assembled together (v.
+18).
 Moreover, in Luke 22:20, we discover that the disciples partook of the sacraments (bread and wine) sometime after their supper.
-Paul seems to support this practice when advising the Corinthians to satisfy their hunger at home (11:34), but then to “come together to eat” the Lord’s Supper (verse 33).
+Paul seems to support this practice when advising the Corinthians to satisfy their hunger at home (11:34), but then to “come together to eat” the Lord’s Supper (v.
+33).

-In my opinion, it is better to hold communion often in order to remember Christ’s atoning sacrifice on our behalf.
-This also encourages us to examine ourselves regularly as to whether or not we are worthy of partaking in the holy communion of the Saints.
+In my view, holding communion often is beneficial since it serves as a reminder of Christ’s atoning sacrifice on our behalf.
+This also encourages us to examine our spiritual condition regularly, ensuring that we are worthy to partake in the holy communion of the Saints.

 “Closed Communion”